radicle-dev/radicle-alpha/docs/source/reference.rst

 ``read-annotated``
 ~~~~~~~~~~~~~~~~~~

-Parses a string into a radicle value.
-Does not evaluate the value.
+``(read-anotated label s)`` parses the string ``s`` into a radicle
+value.
+The resulting value is not evaluated.
+The ``label`` argument is a
+string which is used to annotate the value with line numbers.

 ``read-many-annotated``
 ~~~~~~~~~~~~~~~~~~~~~~~

-Parses a string into a vector of radicle values.
-Does not evaluate the values.
+(read-many-annotated label s) parses a string into a vector of radicle values.
+The resulting values are not evaluated.
+The ``label`` argument is a string which is used to annotate the values with line numbers.

 ``base-eval``
 ~~~~~~~~~~~~~